Middle School Academic Program

-- acquire an academic foundation which promotes continuing scholastic success and personal growth;
+- acquire an academic foundation that promotes continuing scholastic success and personal growth;

 - feel confidence in their learning ability;

-- communicate effectively and develop an environmental and global awareness;
+- communicate effectively and develop environmental and global awareness;

-- have opportunity to experience foreign language and culture study;
+- have the opportunity to experience foreign language and culture study;

 - develop an appreciation for the fine, applied, and performing arts;

 - understand and practice sound personal physical health;

 - recognize the relevance of current schooling to future learning and living;